Principles of Biomedical Sciences Honors (PBS)

 From design and data analysis to outbreaks, clinical empathy, health promotion, and more, students explore the vast range of careers in biomedical sciences.
 They develop not just technical skills, but also in-demand, transportable skills that they need to thrive in life and career.

 PLTW Principles of Biomedical Sciences Course Outline

 Unit 1 Medical Investigation Unit 2 Clinical Care Unit 3 Outbreaks & Emergencies Unit 4 Innovation, Inc.

 By The End of the Course, Students Will:

-- Recognize the connection to various disciplines (engineering, computer science, etc.)
+- Recognize the connection to various disciplines (biomedical sciences, engineering, computer science, etc.)